Why attachment is important

 To check that baby is attached well, look for these signs:

-- Tongue is forward over the lower gum (may be difficult to see — don’t pull him away to check or you might detach him).
+Tongue is forward over the lower gum (may be difficult to see — don’t pull them away to check or you might detach them).

-- Your baby has much of the areola in his mouth, more so on the 'chin side'.
+Your baby has much of the areola in their mouth, more so on the 'chin side'.

-- You may notice your baby's whole jaw moving as he sucks and even his ears wiggling.
-He should not be sucking in air or slipping off the breast.
-His cheeks should not hollow as he sucks.
+- You may notice your baby's whole jaw moving as they suck and even their ears wiggling.

 Underarm (football) hold

 If it hurts

 Take your baby off the breast.
 Insert a clean little finger in the corner of their mouth to break the suction.